Net Neutrality Levels Pole Attachment Playing Field: INCOMPAS, CPUC

 In the 26 states without their own laws on the issue, the FCC oversees terms of pole attachment deals between telecom providers and utility companies.
 The agency can mandate reasonable access conditions and set ground rules around the hot-button issue of which party pays for replacement poles.
 Commissioners even set up a dedicated team this summer to resolve pole-related disputes and keep projects moving.

-Even without net neutrality, many incumbent ISPs get this FCC oversight anyway because they also provide telecom services like voice and cable TV.
+Even without net neutrality, many incumbent ISPs get this FCC oversight anyway because they also provide voice or other telecom services.

 INCOMPAS, which represents smaller broadband providers as well as software companies like Google and Meta, said in an amicus brief with the Sixth Circuit that its ISP members were at a disadvantage without that protection.